needle-mirror/com.unity.behavior/Documentation~/example.md

 13. Move the group so it's near the bottom right of the **Random** node.
 14. Join this group to the **Random** node created in step 12 of the first procedure.

 You have successfully created the sample behavior graph.

 ## Test your behavior graph in a scene

 Now that your behavior graph is complete, you can observe it in Play mode.

-1. If you haven't installed the Unity Behavior sample, install it by referring to [Install Unity Behavior with the Package Manager](install-behavior.md#samples).
+1. If you haven't installed the Unity Behavior sample, install it by referring to [Install Unity Behavior](install-behavior.md#samples).

 2. From the **Project** window, drag `SampleScene` from `Assets/Samples/Behavior/[Version_Number]/Unity Behavior Example` to the **Hierarchy** window.